SMART LOCK PRO

 When it comes to communicating with your hub or home automation controllers, there are really two main ways to interact with your system.

-Most smart hubs and controllers utilize either a partner app which can be interfaced through a smartphone or tablet or less commonly, a dedicated remote which pairs specifically with a controller.
+Most smart hubs and controllers utilize either a partner app which can be interfaced through a smartphone or tablet or less commonly, a dedicated remote which pairs specifically with a smart home controller.

 The most common of these two options is the use of an app installed on a phone, tablet or laptop, offering the ability to control your smart devices in a number of ways from activating and deactivating individual units through to receiving information and even viewing live feeds from your smart home camera.

-Similarly, Apple’s HomeKit is an iOS centered solution that aims to allow you to manage smart devices through your iPad or iPhone using Siri for voice control.
+Similarly, Apple’s HomeKit is an iOS centered solution that aims to allow you to manage smart devices through your iPad, iPhone, or Apple’s HomePod using Siri for voice control.

 While we’re on the topic of voice activated device control, it’s important to note that there’s technically a third alternative for controlling your smart home kit, with some of the latest home automation controllers out there at the moment actively moving away from the need for a physical app-based interface entirely, and instead using spoken commands to get the job done in half the time.

-In these cases, smart devices such as the Amazon Alexa enabled Echo and Dot or Google’s Home device are quite literally transforming the way we control our home environment, providing the ability to issue voice commands to your home and have your connected devices react appropriately.
+In these cases,the best smart voice control devices and speakers such as the Amazon Alexa enabled Echo and Dot or Google’s Home device are quite literally transforming the way we control and interact with the home environment, providing the ability to issue voice commands to your home and have your connected devices react appropriately.

 Whether you’re looking to build an automated home environment around a variety of different protocols or simply want to have a way to control every smart device in your setup from a single interface, a smart hub or controller is the key to making it happen.